habitat-sh/on-prem-builder/README.md

 ## Audience

-This work is *MVP/Alpha* level, and intended for use by Chef Customer Development Partners only.
-We will be continually improving it over the next few months, and users should be prepared to actively update their installations to benefit from these updates.
+This repository is intended for use by any one who wishes to host Habitat packages in their own infrastructure.
+Users should be prepared to actively update their installations to benefit from continued improvements and updates.

 ## Requirements